nnellans/bash-guide/README.md

 # in scripts, consider using the long form of parameters, when available, for better readability
 du --all --human-readable  # use this du -ah                     # instead of this

+# finding the exit status of the last commmand
+echo "$?"  # the special variable $? expands to the exit status of the last command
 ```

 > [GSG](https://google.github.io/styleguide/shellguide.html): You should try to keep your lines to 80 characters or less